 As memory institutions are ever-increasingly generating and collecting digitized and born-digital content, digital preservation is necessary to ensure future access to materials.
-Despite promises of various storage options, such as the cloud or optical discs guaranteed to last 300 years, digital preservation is not “set it and forget it” and instead requires ongoing resources and management.
+Despite promises of various storage options, such as the cloud or optical discs “guaranteed” to last 300 years, digital preservation is a process, not an event – and requires ongoing resources, actions, and management.

 This course will introduce students to foundational digital preservation concepts, strategies, and directions in the field.